jwest33/auto-agent/OUTLINE.md

 ## 2  Decision Making

-Rather than using a complex planning system, the agent now uses:

 1. **Rich memory-based decision making** that evaluates potential moves based on:
    - Cost estimates from Hopfield memory
    - Expected surprise